 While you may not think your loved one requires nursing home care at the moment, there is a reason they are being evicted from memory care.
 It is likely that their daily care needs exceed what can be provided, or they are exhibiting behavioral challenges.
 Either of these reasons may qualify them for nursing home care.
-The unfortunate reality is that dementia is a progressive condition and the majority of persons with dementia will eventually require nursing home care.
-When dealing with an eviction, it is important to assess your loved one’s condition and progression and decide if memory care is appropriate and, if so, for how much longer?
-Another factor to consider is that nursing home care is not significantly more expensive than memory care, but there is greater financial assistance for nursing home care (primarily Medicaid).
+The unfortunate reality is that dementia is a progressive condition and the majority of people with dementia will require nursing home care.
+After an eviction, it is important to assess your loved one’s condition and progression of the disease and decide if memory care is appropriate and for how much longer.
+Another factor to consider is that nursing home care is not significantly more expensive than memory care, but there is greater financial assistance for nursing home care, primarily found in benefits from Medicaid.

-Many families don’t want to go down the nursing home path, but it is important to recognize it may be inevitable, and the path to a nursing home takes as much as 3-6 months, especially when looking to qualify for financial assistance from Medicaid.
+Many families do not want to go down the nursing home path, but it is important to recognize it may be inevitable.
+The path to being admitted into a nursing home takes an average of 3 to 6 months, especially when trying to qualify for financial assistance from Medicaid.
 More on Medicaid and the path to entering a nursing home.

-The long-term care ombudsman program is required by law in every state, and investigates complaints within the system that includes assisted living, nursing homes, and memory care communities.
+The long-term care ombudsman program is required by law to be in every state and investigate complaints within the system that includes assisted living, nursing homes, and memory care communities.
 A complaint may include unlawful evictions.
-In fact, this is probably one of the more common complaints received by long-term care ombudsmen.
+This is probably one of the more common complaints received by the long-term care ombudsman.
 It is important to have realistic expectations about what filing a complaint with an ombudsman can hope to achieve.
 The program is notoriously underfunded and made up largely of volunteers.
-One should not expect the organization can respond and prevent an eviction within the 30-day window provided by an assisted living residence.
+Do not expect the organization to respond to preventing an eviction within the 30-day window provided by an assisted living residence.
 However, the threat of a complaint, and an accumulation of validated complaints against a residence, can have an impact.
 Find your state’s long-term care ombudsman here.

-1. Be absolutely sure what you’ll be paying up front.
+1. Be sure what you will be paying upfront.
 An inability to afford unexpected costs is one of the most common reasons for evictions.
 Most states require new residents in assisted living to receive a disclosure of all possible fees.
-File this document in case you need it.
+File this document in case you need it at a later date.

 3. Carefully review the admissions agreement yourself, then have an expert, like an elder law attorney, review it as well.
 For help finding an elder law attorney, click here.

 4. Any promises made by management should be put into writing.
-That’s the only way to be sure a promise will be kept.
+That is the only way to be sure a promise will be kept.

 |Alabama||Department of Public Health, Bureau of Health Provider Standards|